Bunions

 • If your family has a history of bunions, keep track of the shape of your feet over time.

-• Maintain a healthy bodyweight to relieve pressure on your feet and big toes.
+• Maintain a healthy body weight to relieve pressure on your feet and big toes.

 FAQs